Surveying the Landscape of Ethics-Focused Design Methods: Our Approach

 \subsubsection{Exclusion and Inclusion Criteria}

 For the purpose of our analysis, we sought to include any design method that was created with the intent of supporting value-centered, ethically-focused, or socially responsible decision making practices, as indicated by the method description.
 We recognized that some methods functioned as \textit{methodologies}, and other methods contained multiple sub-methods; in these cases, we sought to identify the smallest method unit for analysis to increase precision.
 Through our reflexive data collection and analysis process, we also identified several exclusion criteria to narrow our focus.
-First, we excluded any methods that were computationally, algorithmic, and UI-focused.
-For example, by computational or algorithmic focused, we refer to toolkits that offer a Python package to computationally test for biases, and algorithms that are intended to mitigate bias in datasets and models, such as the AI 360 Fairness Kit\cite{aifairness360} that was created for supporting software developer work.
-Second, we excluded UI-focused packages such as the IF Data Patterns Catalogue \cite{dp-ui-catalog}, which includes a set of interface choices suggested for handling user data.
+First, we excluded any methods that were computational, algorithmic, and UI-focused.
+For example, by computationally- or algorithmically-focused, we refer to toolkits such as those that offer a Python package to computationally test for biases, and algorithms that are intended to mitigate bias in datasets and models, such as the AI 360 Fairness Kit\cite{aifairness360} that was created to support software developer work, since recent work has analyzed such publicly available tools \cite{Morley2020-rt}.
+Second, we excluded UI-focused packages such as the IF Data Patterns Catalogue \cite{dp-ui-catalog}, which includes a set of interface choices suggested for handling user data, since the focus of these contributions was largely visual rather than methodological.
 Third, we excluded codes of ethics \cite{Gotterbarn2018-ol,Wolf2019-nm} and technology or legal policies \cite{Young2019-zb} as past work has evaluated the role of these codes in professional practice \cite{Lere2003-rk,Buwert2018-ik}, and the focus of these tools is generally on professional practice and not specific to design decision making.
 Fourth, we excluded methods intended to improve accessibility (e.g., recommendations for optimizing screen reading) and inclusivity (e.g., general broadening of participation in digital technologies), since this is already a well-defined area of technology practice and scholarship.
-Finally, we excluded any entries that were not clearly expressed as a design method; as an example of the latter type, Stark \cite{Stark2019-vk} proposed a translational means of involving artists for ``work to produce a sense of defamiliarization and critical distance from contemporary digital technologies in their audiences.''
+The same criteria applies to the Participatory Design literature which is already internally very consistent and well studied.
+We add this as a delimitation of our work as the conversations about methods and practices within these communities are already established.
+We anticipate future work linking all these different design knowledge bases, but this is out of the scope for this paper.
+Finally, we excluded any entries that were not clearly expressed as a design method; as an example of the latter type, Stark \cite{Stark2019-vk} proposed a translational means of involving artists for ``work to produce a sense of defamiliarization and critical distance from contemporary digital technologies in their audiences''; this frame could be used to specify a future method, but is not currently articulated in a method-like form.
 Using these inclusion and exclusion criteria, we identified a list of 83 ethics-focused or value-centered methods, tools, approaches, conceptual vocabulary, methodologies, or frameworks.
 At this stage, we recognized that we had a heterogeneous collection of theoretical frameworks, concepts, methodologies, approaches, methods, which led to a further classification effort as described in the following section.
 We went through a reflexive process to define various potential classification approaches to define a final set of actionable methods.